 From A Wiki of Ice and Fire

-The Iron Islands is one of the constituent regions of the Seven Kingdoms, and was formerly a sovereign nation under the same name, until the War of Conquest.
+The Iron Islands is one of the constituent regions of the Seven Kingdoms, and it was formerly a sovereign nation under the same name, until the War of Conquest.
 The Iron Islands are home to a fierce people who call themselves the ironborn and are ruled by House Greyjoy from the castle of Pyke.

 The Iron Islands are small, barely-fertile rocks with few safe harbours.
 The seas around the islands are stormy, frequently wreaking havoc with their considerable force.

 The islands are ruled from the island of Pyke, the seat of House Greyjoy.
-Pyke bears an ancient fortress built atop several natural rocky towers jutting out of the sea.
+Pyke bears an ancient fortress of the same name built atop several natural rocky towers jutting out of the sea.
 Connected by treacherous rope bridges, it would be a major challenge for any invading army.
 Pyke once extended as a spur of land like a sword out of the sea, but that outcropping has long since shattered, and it is now in essence three separate isles.

 - Main article: Ironborn

 The Iron Islands were settled by the First Men many thousands of years ago.
 Legends claim that the First Men discovered what would be called the Seastone Chair upon the shores of Old Wyk.
 For much of their history, each island was its own kingdom and had its own two kings: a rock king (who ruled the land) and a salt king (who commanded at sea), with a High King chosen at kingsmoot by these petty kings.
-This changed 5,000 years prior to Greyjoy's Rebellion, when King Urron Greyiron slaughtered the assembled kings and established a hereditary throne.
-His dynasty lasted a thousand years, until the Andals swept over the Iron Islands.
+This changed 5,000 years prior to Greyjoy's Rebellion, when King Urron Redhand slaughtered the assembled kings and established a hereditary throne.
+His dynasty, House Greyiron, lasted a thousand years, until the Andals swept over the Iron Islands.

 In 289 AL Lord Balon Greyjoy led an uprising of the Iron Islands against the Iron Throne in a bid for independence.
 The Greyjoy Rebellion was crushed by King Robert Baratheon, however.
 Balon's only surviving son, Theon Greyjoy, was taken to the North as a ward of Lord Eddard Stark.